Director: Jill M. Goldstein, Ph.D.

 - Hormonal and genetic processes that regulate the sexual differentiation of the brain during fetal development have enduring effects on sex differences in structural brain volumes in adulthood in healthy adults.
 Normal sexual dimorphisms in the brain are disrupted in schizophrenia.

-- Circulating hormones have significant effects on brain activity in stress response circuitry in healthy women.
+- Circulating hormones have significant effects on brain activity in stress response circuitry in women.
 Hormonal variation in women contributes to explaining sex differences in stress response circuitry in healthy adults.
-Stress response circuitry activation is disrupted in major depression, schizophrenia, and bipolar psychoses in sex-dependent ways and associated with hormonal dysregulation.
+Stress response circuitry activation is disrupted in major depression and associated with hormonal dysregulation in depressed women.